kyscg/kyscg.github.io/_reads/2025books.md

 The commentary on the enforced caste system was very illuminating.
 The Brave New World's solution to the problem of class revolts is to use Pavlovian conditioning to keep everyone content in their station.
 Which brings to mind the idea that the places you are comfortable in are the places that are slowly killing you.
 I think that's a Nietzschean idea.

-John' entire internal monologue being just Shakespeare is such an awesome touch.
+John's entire internal monologue being just Shakespeare is such an awesome touch.
 When will I get to reading all of Shakespeare's works?

 I will end on a personal note, I keep thinking of everyone using LLM to do their thinking for them as something fundamentally bad for their minds.
 And this book really pushed me to add more thoughts to that.
 I am definitely going to at least start writing that essay now.